-Examples of Simon’s notable recent work can be found in the links below.
+Examples of Simon’s notable recent work can be found below.

 Simon has particular expertise in resolving boundary disputes, claims for adverse possession and recovering possession of property from trespassers, and with disputes involving property rights over neighbouring land.
 His reported cases in these areas include:

 Fraser v Brown EWHC2692 [CH]**

 acting for an overseas company engaged in the construction of a power station in England in obtaining vacant possession of the land from squatters, and resolving related adverse possession proceedings